Sundays at Tiffany's

-Sundays at Tiffany's is a romance novel by the authors James Patterson and Gabrielle Charbonnet released on April 29, 2008.
-It has also been adapted into a Lifetime Television original movie that premiered on December 6, 2010.
+Sundays at Tiffany's is a 2008 romance novel by James Patterson and Gabrielle Charbonnet.
+It was adapted into a Lifetime Television original movie that premiered in 2010.

 Plot summary

 The book opens with Jane Margaux and her imaginary friend, Michael, spending a Sunday at the St. Regis Plaza in New York City eating ice cream together, which they do every Sunday.
 Michael is an imaginary friend who is randomly assigned to children who need extra support and guidance.
 However, he is called away from the children when they become ten years old, at which point they will forget about the existence of their "friend" by the next day of their tenth birthday.
 Jane needs extra attention because her mother, Vivienne Margaux, a Broadway producer, spends too much time with work and shopping for her many new husbands, but spends every Sunday at Tiffany's with her daughter.

 The next day is Jane's tenth birthday party, which coincides with her mother's production's opening night.
 The cast and crew sing "happy birthday" to her, but her mother forgets about her and her father leaves quickly with his girlfriend.
 Jane is comforted by Michael, who tells her he must leave now that she is ten.
 He promises her that she will forget about him.

 Twenty years later, Jane, who is now thirty and has not yet forgotten about Michael, lives in New York and works closely with her mother, who is now very controlling.
 Jane has produced a small, low-budget play called "Thank Heaven", based on her childhood with Michael.
 The play was an overnight hit, and now Jane is in the works of making a movie based on it.
 Her boyfriend, Hugh McGrath (who played Michael on Broadway), wants the leading role in the movie.

 Jane isn't happy in life, though.
 She knows she is too dependent on her mother, and she is unwilling to face up to the fact that Hugh is an egomaniacal jerk.
 One night, he stands her up for a dinner date, and she returns home rejected and hurt.
 Michael, now on break from being an imaginary friend, catches sight of her walking into her hotel and instantly recognizes her.
 It's the first time he has ever seen one of his "kids" as an adult.
 He begins following her to work and home, but she never catches sight of him.

 A day later at work, Hugh McGrath comes and apologizes to Jane for missing dinner.
 Jane realizes he is just using her to get the film role.
 Vivienne thinks that the role would be good for him, and she pushes Jane to accept his apology.
 Later, Vivienne infiltrates a "Thank Heaven" meeting and controls all aspects of production, despite the fact it is Jane's project.
 Jane goes out to dinner with Hugh, who flirts with another woman while Michael watches, unseen.